These states have issued stay-at-home orders. What does that mean?

 Oregon

-Oregon Gov. Kate Brown issued strict orders Monday to shut down non-essential businesses and constrain social and recreational gatherings.
+Oregon Gov. Kate Brown issued strict orders on Monday, March 23 to shut down non-essential businesses and constrain social and recreational gatherings.

 The move, which lists violations as a Class C misdemeanor, forces closure of businesses like arcades, barbershops, hair salons, gyms and fitness studios, skating rinks, playgrounds, theaters, sports facilities and yoga studios.